marmelab/react-admin/docs/ReferenceOneField.md

 You can also use `<ReferenceOneField>` in a one-to-many relationship.
 In that case, the first record will be displayed.
 The `filter` prop becomes super useful in that case, as it allows you to select the appropriate record to display.

-for instance, if a product has prices in many currencies, and you only want to render the price in euros, you can use:
+For instance, if a product has prices in many currencies, and you only want to render the price in euros, you can use:

 {% raw %}
 ```jsx